Welcome to c-web-modules Documentation

 Getting Started

-c-web-modules is a proof-of-concept modular framework for web development in C. Inspired by kernel modules, it enables dynamic runtime compilation and deployment of C code directly to the server.
+c-web-modules is a proof-of-concept C plugin host for compute-focused web workloads.
+Inspired by kernel modules, it enables dynamic runtime compilation and deployment of C code directly to the server.
 No precompilation is required.

 Server